-- 1. The purpose of this guidance is to assist Assembly Members to fulfil their duties and obligations in relation to the registration, declaration and recording of financial and other interests, as set out under Section 36 of the Government of Wales Act 2006 ('the 2006 Act') and the Assembly's Standing Orders.
+- 1. The purpose of this guidance is to assist Members of the Senedd to fulfil their duties and obligations in relation to the registration, declaration and recording of financial and other interests, as set out under Section 36 of the Government of Wales Act 2006 ('the 2006 Act') and the Standing Orders of the Welsh Parliament.
 It also includes details of interests that must be reported separately by Members to the Electoral Commission. - 2.
-This guidance is not, however, a substitute for the 2006 Act or the Assembly's Standing Orders, which Members must comply with when first registering and subsequently reviewing their interests and memberships and declaring and recording them.
+This guidance is not, however, a substitute for the 2006 Act or the Standing Orders of the Welsh Parliament, which Members must comply with when first registering and subsequently reviewing their interests and memberships and declaring and recording them.
 Please note also that no written guidance can provide for all circumstances, and the examples included in this guidance should not be regarded as constituting an exhaustive list. - 3.
 This guidance does not cover the rules relating to the employment of family members or the rules on the involvement of Members in lobbying for reward or consideration.
-These are available separately in the Guidance for Assembly Members on the Recording of the Employment of Family Members with the Support of Commission Funds and the Guidance on Lobbying and Access to Assembly Members. - 4.
-References in this guidance to Assembly proceedings means any proceedings of the Assembly, any committee of the Assembly or a subcommittee of such a committee.
+These are available separately in the Guidance for Members of the Senedd on the Recording of the Employment of Family Members with the Support of Commission Funds and the Guidance on Lobbying and Access to Member of the Senedd. - 4.
+References in this guidance to Senedd proceedings means any proceedings of the Senedd, any committee of the Senedd or a sub-committee of such a committee.